-Yes, the majority of Ohio’s test centers are open and continue to offer insurance licensing examinations during the emergency while following the CDC’s recommendations on social distancing.
-To schedule an exam, contact PSI at www.psiexams.com or 800-733-9267.
+Yes, Ohio’s test centers are open and continue to offer insurance licensing examinations during the emergency while following the CDC’s recommendations on social distancing To schedule an exam, contact PSI at www.psiexams.com or 800-733-9267.

 5. What happens if my pre-licensing education course completion certificate expires while the test centers are closed or operating at reduced capacity?

 The department understands that the reduced capacity at the examination centers has impeded the ability to obtain an initial insurance license in Ohio.
 As a result, any person whose pre-license education course completion date noted on their certificate(s) are between September 17, 2019 to April 4, 2020 have until September 30, 2020 to use their expired course completion certificate(s) to take the appropriate Ohio insurance examination(s).
 These course completion certificates would normally expire or will expire between March 14, 2020 thru September 30,, 2020.
 This will allow a student to sit for an examination past the 180-day expiration of the certificate due to the current COVID-19 situation.

 6. Can I complete my fingerprint requirements during the COVID-19 emergency?